Structural Inference: Interpreting Small Language Models with Susceptibilities: Limitations and future work

 \section{Limitations and future work}

 The main limitation of our methodology is the quality of the approximate posterior sampling method.
 The effect of hyperparameter selection in SGLD on susceptibility estimation remains poorly understood.
 Furthermore, SGLD generates correlated samples.
 Averaging over multiple chains only partially mitigates this issue.
 In this paper we examine a small 3M parameter model, but as SGLD is inherently scalable, we do not expect major obstacles in applying the methods to larger models.
 For example, \citet{wang2024differentiationspecializationattentionheads} use SGLD to estimate similar observables in Pythia-70M.
-The main limitation for scalability is the need for separate posterior samples for each component and so future work will focus on various approaches to mitigating this cost.
+The main limitation for scalability is the need for separate posterior samples for each component; for details on costs up to the scale of 1.4B parameters see \cref{section:scalability}.